George Tompkins (composer): Westport Players and later years

 George Tompkins removed to Westport, Connecticut following his time in Watertown, and remained there throughout the 1920s and 1930s.
 He was first, director of the Westport Choral Club.
 Henceforth, he became affiliated with the "Westport Players".
 Also while in Westport, Tompkins was on the committee of the larger Community Concerts Corporation of New York led by Sigmund Spaeth, which promoted classical music concerts by famous musicians in various parts of the country.
 In 1935, he was assisting with the original production of Snowed Under, a play by Burton Davis, later adapted into the 1936 Warner Bros. film of the same name.

-By 1937, Tompkins was the host of a local radio show, "Young Playmates" on WICC in Bridgeport, as an educational speaker for children who wanted to be in the radio business.
+By 1937, Tompkins was the host of a local radio show, "Young Playmates" on WICC in Bridgeport, Connecticut as an educational speaker for children who wanted to be in the radio business.
 They were also given opportunities to demonstrate their talent on the air.

 Tompkins directed The Manufacturers' Chorus of Bridgeport, into the 1940s, and following World War II.